Peak Flows at Sewage Treatment Plants

 - disinfection to deactivate pathogens.

-Under these ‘peak flow conditions,’ in order to prevent damage to the wastewater treatment plant, some plant operators divert a portion of the flow around biological or advanced treatment units.
+Under these peak flow conditions, in order to prevent damage to the wastewater treatment plant and maintain future effective operations, some plant operators divert a portion of the flow around biological or advanced treatment units.
 The diverted flow is then either recombined with flows from the biological treatment units or discharged directly into waterways.

 EPA is interested in better understanding the implications of blended discharge effluent from sewage treatment plants, such as wastewater treatment or water resource recovery facilities.
 On June 19-20, 2014, EPA assembled a group of public health experts to discuss the public health implications of blended effluent discharges from publicly owned treatment works (POTWs) into waterways.